The International Capital Markets Review: France

 The year in review

-As a consequence of the health crisis, a state of health emergency was declared in France by Law No. 2020-290 of 23 March 2020 for a period of two months, which was then extended until 10 July 2020.
+As a consequence of the covid-19 pandemic, a state of health emergency was declared in France by Law No. 2020-290 of 23 March 2020 for a period of two months, which was then extended until 10 July 2020.

-In this context, several ordinances were adopted by the French government to adapt the French legal framework to the pandemic crisis.
+In this context, several ordinances were adopted by the French government to adapt the French legal framework to the pandemic.
 Among the measures adopted were the extension of certain deadlines and the suspension of termination clauses, including the following:

 - extension of legal and contractual deadlines: certain time limits (for legal actions, formalities, registrations, declarations) have been extended during the state of health emergency;